FOREX-Dollar rallies vs yen on Japan data, S&P U.S. credit revision

 But analysts said this did not point to a sustained recovery in the economy and the dollar remained vulnerable to weak U.S. data.

+The dollar was also boosted by an upward revision to Japanese first-quarter growth.
+This lifted Japanese equities, which typically causes the yen to fall.

-Markets will focus on the Bank of Japan's two-day policy meeting that ends on Tuesday for Governor Haruhiko Kuroda to address the recent market volatility.
-Analysts said it was unlikely the central bank will announce any decisive measures.
+Markets will focus on the Bank of Japan's two-day policy meeting that ends on Tuesday for Governor Haruhiko Kuroda to address the recent market volatility, but analysts said it was unlikely the central bank will announce any decisive measures.

-Meanwhile, the euro erased earlier losses versus the dollar and hit a session high as European stocks ended slightly lower on China's unexpectedly weak import data.
+"Markets will be looking for details from Kuroda but the risk is that those details won't be forthcoming and that can see the yen strengthen a little bit and dollar/yen get buffeted around a bit," said Yates.

-The euro was last up 0.1 percent at $1.3234 against the dollar, according to Reuters data.
+The euro was last down 0.3 percent at $1.3184 against the dollar, according to Reuters data.

 * On March 2, co entered into an amendment to its credit agreement dated as of october 6, 2016